zuzannna/CoffeeFlavors/README.md

     [u'Sour/Fermented', u'Sour', u'Citric Acid']]
 </pre>

 You can also call the function <code>/coffee_flavors(text)/</code> from within another function and it will return a list like above.
 This use case is more practical when you have a number of notes which need to be tagged.
+For example, if you have a .json file containing a list of notes from which you want to tag first 20, you can use it in the following way:

+    notes = open_json(filepath='tasting_notes.json')
+    tags = [coffee_flavors(note) for note in notes[0:19]]

 ## Testing